 Processed foods are often cheaper, but filler ingredients tend to create the “Chinese Food Effect.”
 (When you’re gut-bustlingly full, then starving five minutes later.)
 Abiding by this rule reduce the volume of food you buy and focus your budget on whole foods.
 It will also keep you from spending on unhealthy filler foods like cookies, potato chips, and prepared dressings.
 The exception to this rule: foods containing lots of herbs and spices.
 These increase flavor factor and while adding micronutrients.
 There’s no reason to eliminate a food because basil, oregano, and thyme are taking up space on the ingredients list.

-If you can’t afford organic, look for natural or hormone and antibiotic-free.
+If you can’t afford organic, look for hormone- and antibiotic-free.

 This is especially helpful when you’re shopping for meats and dairy.
-Let’s say you have a choice between buying two organic chicken breasts, or buying six natural chicken breasts.
-Choose the natural ones to avoid nasty chemicals while stocking your freezer.
+Let’s say you have a choice between buying two organic chicken breasts, or buying six hormone- and antibiotic-free chicken breasts.
+Choose the latter to avoid at least some nasty chemicals while stocking your freezer.
 When it comes to what you can afford, your best is more than good enough.

 Don’t be afraid of skin-on chicken or less-than-lean cuts.